zhaopapers/DICE/README.md

 ### Construction of DICE
 #### Usage for main.ipynb
 The main.ipynb notebook is designed for construction of DICE, model evaluation and interpretability.
-It allows you to load pre-trained BINN models and perform iterative SHAP (SHapley Additive exPlanations) analysis to identify key biological drivers in multi-class datasets (e.g., different cell types in scRNA-seq).
 ```
 binn = BINN(
     activation = "tanh",